dekuNukem/FAP80/README.md

 * Python script for program upload
 * Cross assembler setup
 * SDCC setup
-* Basic print functionalities in C and assembly.
+* Simple print functionalities in C and assembly.

 ### In Progress